helen-bovington/analog_music_synth/README.md

 schematics_and_waveforms

 - Contains screenshots of all the Cadence schematics and resulting simulated waveforms for the analog synthesizer blocks.
-This folder also includes all the spiceText and symbol files needed to successfully run this custom circuit.

 video_demos